makermak/mqminiproject/index.md

 # Quantum Noise Prediction Project

 Welcome to my Quantum Noise Prediction Project, where I developed methods to estimate depolarizing noise in quantum circuits.
-This project combines **Neural Networks (NN)** and **Monte Carlo simulations** to predict noise levels in a 3-qubit quantum circuit, a step toward reliable quantum computing and error correction.
+This project combines **Neural Networks (NN)** and **Monte Carlo simulations** to predict noise levels in a simulated 3-qubit quantum circuit, a step toward reliable quantum computing and error correction.

 ## Main Problem